tllvvv/lz4-sgori/doc/API.md

 ```

 Input and max output sizes here are discovered through `srcIter` and `dstIter` respectively.
-For I/O, iterators can be created and modified before calling the function and are changed at runtime to contain current position after the function is called.
+For I/O, iterators can be created and modified before calling the function and are changed at
+runtime to contain current position after the function is called.
+Compression requires additional 1KB of working memory on top of existing 16KB, the exact size is in macro `LZ4E_MEM_COMPRESS`.